<img alt="" src="https://secure.bali6nora.com/145236.png" style="display:none;">

 Focus on your company culture so your people can focus on customers.
 Read more about how you can become an Inbound Organization here.

 But EBITDA is more important than revenue.
 Not all revenue is created equally.
-Low margin, high-cost customers might lead your business to grow the top line, but the business loses value.
+Low-margin, high-cost customers might help your business grow the top line, but the business will lose value.

 Topics: Inbound Organization, Marketing, Leadership